Same-sex marriage in the United States Virgin Islands: Obergefell v. Hodges

 The decision of the U.S. Supreme Court in Obergefell v.
 Hodges on June 26, 2015, that invalidated bans on same-sex marriage under the Fourteenth Amendment, was met with mixed reactions from U.S. Virgin Islands officials.
 On June 27, Presiding Judge Michael Dunston of the Superior Court said the territory would comply with the ruling, though he thought that marriage licenses could not be issued to same-sex couples until the statutes were amended.
 On June 30, Governor Kenneth Mapp announced he would issue an executive order directing government agencies and departments to comply with the ruling.
 He said:

-Mapp signed the executive order on July 9, although Lieutenant Governor Osbert E. Potter was not on hand to attest to Mapp's signature, as required before the order can go into effect.
+Mapp signed the executive order on July 9, although Lieutenant Governor Osbert E. Potter was not on hand to attest to Mapp's signature, as required before the order could go into effect.
 The president of the U.S. Virgin Islands Legislature, Neville James, a vocal opponent of same-sex marriage, refused to sign off on the executive order in Potter's stead.
-However, Judge Dunston declared the Superior Court would act to comply with Obergefell in the absence of action from the Legislature and licenses would be issued for two same-sex couples who had applied on July 13.
+However, Judge Dunston declared that the Superior Court would act to comply with Obergefell in the absence of action from the Legislature and licenses would be issued for two same-sex couples who had applied on July 13.
 Potter was expected to return to the territory and sign the executive order on July 15, but was unable to do so after Mapp left the territory the day before, due to Potter serving as acting governor.
-On July 27, both Governor Mapp and Lieutenant Governor Potter were in the territory together for the first time since before the order was drafted, meaning Potter would be able to sign the order.
+On July 27, both Governor Mapp and Lieutenant Governor Potter were in the territory together for the first time since before the order was drafted, meaning that Potter would be able to sign the order.
 On Tuesday, July 28, Potter signed the order, effectively requiring all agencies to comply with the ruling.

-The first same-sex couple to marry in the U.S. Virgin Islands was Rick Weinstein and Tom Eggleston, a couple for more than 40 years, who were married in a private ceremony in Charlotte Amalie.